Teaching Spanish B.A.A.

 College of Education and Human Service Professions

 The B.A.A. in teaching Spanish is offered through the Department of Education, in conjunction with the Department of Foreign Languages and Literatures.
 This major prepares students to teach Spanish from kindergarten through grade 12.
-Students pursuing both the B.A. and B.A.A. degrees in Spanish must satisfactorily complete 12 non-overlapping upper division credits of Spanish electives beyond the requirements for both degrees.
+Students pursuing both the B.A. and B.A.A. degrees in Hispanic Studies or Latin American Area Studies must satisfactorily complete 12 non-overlapping upper division credits of Spanish electives beyond the requirements for both degrees.

 This program is available: